Adeodato Malatesta: Biography

-Moving to Rome, he painted Miracle of St Francis for a church in Massa Carrara; and the Vestizione di Alfonso d' Este, which was sent to Vienna.
+Moving to Rome, he painted Miracle of St Francis for a church in province of Massa-Carrara; and the Vestizione di Alfonso d' Este, which was sent to Vienna.
 His stay in Rome was cut short when his stipend was suspended on the suspicion he held liberal leanings.
-Malatesta left Rome, and worked at the Palazzo Papadopoli on the grand canal in Venice, where he painted a St Mark.
+Encouraged by Pisani, he resumed his studies in Venice, where he moved in 1833 and worked at the Palazzo Papadopoli on the grand canal in Venice, where he painted a St Mark.
+He was commissioned to paint S. Mauro the Abbot who restores sight to a blind man(1834: Correggio, Civic Museum) for the church of San Sebastiano, Correggio.
+This was followed by The Baptism of Christ for the Cathedral Basilica of Eger.

-In 1833, Malatesta returned to Modena to work at the Academy.
-In 1839, he was nominated vice-director and professor at the Accademia of Modena; and later director to replace Pisani.
+In the spring of 1837, Malatesta returned to Modena where he painted an altarpiece depicting St Filomena for the church of Chiesa del Voto.
+In 1839, he was nominated vice-director and professor at the Accademia of Modena; and later director to succeed Pisani.
+One of his students was Gaetano Bellei.

 He continued to be active, painting the sipario (theater curtain) of the Teatro Comunale.
 For the contessa Boschetti di Modena he painted two large canvases depicting Abraham banishes Hagar, and the Tobiolo.
 He painted an oil canvas l'Invalido della grande armata; a Jeremiah cries over the ruins of Jerusalem; a Crucifixion; a Flight to Egypt; and Marriage of the Virgin.
 These last three canvases are large and populated with many figures.
 He painted the San Bartolomeo found in Fiumalbo; a portrait of contessa Spalletti, dressed as an Amazon; a St Paul for Concordia in the province of Modena; a Madonna con diversi santi found in the church of the Dominicans in Modena; He completed portraits of Dukes Francesco IV and Francesco V of Modena and the latter's daughter.
 He also painted a portrait of the Dukes of Chambord, and the first son of the Duke of Parma.